singnet/dev-portal/tutorials/publish/index.md

 snet channel print-all-filter-sender
 ```

-It should be noted that if you delete your 'SNET CLI' configuration you remove all your initialized channels.
+It should be noted that if you delete your `SNET CLI` configuration you remove all your initialized channels.
 But your can easily find all your channels using ```snet channel print-all-filter-sender``` command and initialize them again using ```snet channel init``` command.

 ##### From now on, the `SNET Daemon` must be running!